pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 longitude     `numeric`

 5. time (dimension table) - timestamps of records in 'songplays' into specific units\
-on conflict do nothing - since the timestamp is very precise, we assume there shouldn't be multiple entries with the exact same timestamp\
+On conflict do nothing - since the timestamp is very precise, we assume there shouldn't be multiple entries with the exact same timestamp\
-attributes:\
+Table attributes:\
 start_time    `timestamp` - PK\
 hour          `int`\
 day           `int`\